 The subcommittee found the WCTU’s program of temperance instruction to be seriously defective.
-The Committee contended that children should not be taught and forced to memorize “facts” that they would later find to be incorrect.
+The Committee said children should not be taught “facts” they would later find to be incorrect.
 This was seen as doomed to backfire.

-By making such unqualified assertions as “Alcohol is a colorless liquid poison,” the WCTU-approved textbooks clearly conveyed the false impression that alcohol is poison in any amount and is always harmful.19 By constant repetition of the word poison and by making numerous exaggerations and false statements, the approved texts attempted to mislead and frighten young people into abstinence.
+The WCTU-approved textbooks make such unqualified assertions as “Alcohol is a colorless liquid poison.”
+They clearly conveyed the false impression that alcohol is poison in any amount and is always harmful.19

 Factual Education Needed

-One author of an approved series of textbooks said to the Committee that “I have studied physiology and I do not wish you to suppose that I have fallen so low as to believe all those things I have put into those books” (emphasis in original).22 Yet he did fall low enough to put it into textbooks for impressionable young students.
+One author of an approved series of textbooks said this to the Committee.
+“I have studied physiology and I do not wish you to suppose that I have fallen so low as to believe all those things I have put into those books”22 (Emphasis in original.)
+Yet he did fall low enough to put it into textbooks for young students.

 Ideology and Propaganda

-The Committee expressed concern over the ideological and propagandistic nature of WCTU-approved textbooks and of the “Scientific Temperance Instruction” movement.
+The Committee expressed concern over the ideological and propagandistic nature of WCTU-approved textbooks.
+It was also concerned about the “Scientific Temperance Instruction” movement.

-After extensively documenting “‘scientific temperance’ propaganda,”26 the Committee noted that “It is little wonder that educators and teachers oppose ‘scientific’ temperance”27 because “the text-books are written with a deliberate purpose to frighten the children, the younger the better, so thoroughly that they will avoid all contact with alcohol.”28 Indeed, a “study of what children actually remembered from their [Scientific Temperance Instruction] physiology classes reported one pupil’s response: Alcohol ‘will gradually eat away the flesh.
+The Committee widely documented “‘scientific temperance’ propaganda.'”26 It noted that “It is little wonder that educators and teachers oppose ‘scientific’ temperance.”27 That’s because “the text-books are written with a purpose to frighten children so thoroughly that they will avoid alcohol.”28 Indeed, a “study of what children actually remembered from their [Scientific Temperance Instruction] classes reported one pupil’s response.
+Alcohol ‘will gradually eat away the flesh.
 If anyone drinks it, it will pickle the inside of the body.'”29